-Even if you feel fine, it’s vital to seek medical care as soon as possible after the incident.
-Sometimes, it’s possible for injuries to go unnoticed due to pumping adrenaline or the shock of the accident itself, and you don’t realize you’re injured until days later.
+However, medical needs don’t show up right away after a motorcycle accident.
+Even if you feel fine, it’s important to seek medical care as soon as possible after the incident.
+Injuries may go unnoticed due to pumping adrenaline or the shock of the accident itself, and you don’t realize you’re injured until days later.

 For immediate medical needs, the ER is usually the first choice for treating severe motorcycle accident related injuries.
-If your injuries are not severe or life-threatening, you can instead visit your primary care physician.
+If your injuries are not severe or life-threatening, you may instead visit your primary care physician.
 However, there’s a possibility that they won’t be able to see you and treat your motorcycle accident injuries.
-For starters, they may not be as familiar with the types injuries that come about as a result of a motorcycle accident.
+For starters, they may not be as familiar with the types of injuries that come about as a result of a motorcycle accident.

-Billing insurance may also be an issue.
+Billing may also be an issue.
 Billing this insurance is more complicated than standard health insurance billing, which means many offices turn these patients away.

 That’s where Florida Physical Medicine comes in.
 Our practice deals exclusively with treating car and motorcycle accident injuries, so not only do we have the expertise required for diagnosing and treating you, but we can communicate with your auto insurance company to ensure your care is paid for.